 Anything else to know about the HUD?

-- You can collapse and expand each element by clicking the up/down arrow in each HUD element, so you can focus on what's important
+- You can collapse and expand each element by clicking on it, so you can focus on what's important:

-- Depending on your robot's configuration, you may not see all sensors.
+- Depending on your robot's configuration for each different mission, you may not see all sensors.